pulumi/docs/content/blog/managing-github-webhooks-with-pulumi/index.md

 resource, this resource would generate a new random string when created, but update calls would not impact the resource.
-Since Pulumi stores the state of every resource across invocations in the checkpoint, our random resource would not need to be backed by any cloud infrastrcture.
-We could change the shape of the `GitHubWebhook` component to allow multiple owner/repostiory pairs to be provided and it would generate a single AWS API and then multiple `GitHubWebhookResource`'s to register the same hook across multiple repositories.
+Since Pulumi stores the state of every resource across invocations in the checkpoint, our random resource would not need to be backed by any cloud infrastructure.
+We could change the shape of the `GitHubWebhook` component to allow multiple owner/repository pairs to be provided and it would generate a single AWS API and then multiple `GitHubWebhookResource`'s to register the same hook across multiple repositories.
 We could even extend this to allow registration of both repository and organization level webhooks.